 - Preview data, table info, statistics

-Image 1: Key information aids in the discover stage
+Image 1: Key information aids in the discovery stage

 - Compose SQL and NoSQL queries using the composer.

-- Use collections to organize your work as you iteratively build towards the final query.
+- Use collections to organize your work as you iteratively build toward the final query.

 - Schedule queries and put workflows into production.